WWE News: Goldberg May Be Retiring Now?

 — Sun Sport (@SunSport) April 3, 2017

 According to the latest WWE news report from Heavy, the original plan of the company’s was to have Goldberg fight one — and only one — match against Brock Lesnar at Survivor Series.
 And after that match, Goldberg would go back into retirement.
-But, when Goldberg extended his contract with the WWE, the move was unexpected (to say the least) and the company didn’t know what to do with him in terms of a story line.
+However, when Goldberg extended his contract with the WWE, the move was unexpected (to say the least), and the company didn’t know what to do with him regarding a story line.
 Now, however, that he stayed all the way up to WrestleMania — and a rather lackluster, and predictable, match between himself and Lesnar that cost him the Universal title, there’s some talk that he won’t be with the company much longer — that he’ll go back into retirement and live out the rest of his days as a retired wrestler.

 Who will win at WrestleMania?